See all chapters of A Guide to Solvency II.

 - Equal to the sum of:

-- the credit spread corresponding to the expected loss resulting from downgrading of the assets.
+- The credit spread corresponding to the expected loss resulting from downgrading of the assets.

 Solvency II

-The portfolio of (re)insurance obligations to which the MA is applied and the assigned portfolio of assets must be “identified, organised and managed” separately from other activities of the undertakings, and the assigned portfolio of assets cannot be used to cover losses arising from other activities of the undertakings.155
+The portfolio of (re)insurance obligations to which the MA is applied and the assigned portfolio of assets must be “identified, organised and managed” separately from other activities of the undertakings, and the assigned portfolio of assets cannot be used to cover losses arising from other activities of the undertakings.318

-A portfolio of assets must be assigned to cover the relevant liabilities with such assignment being maintained over the lifetime of the obligations, except for the purpose of maintaining the replication of expected cash flows where the cash flows have materially changed.156
+A portfolio of assets must be assigned to cover the relevant liabilities with such assignment being maintained over the lifetime of the obligations, except for the purpose of maintaining the replication of expected cash flows where the cash flows have materially changed.319

 PRA Approach

-In SS7/18, the PRA sets its expectations in relation to the management of an MA portfolio as follows (amongst other things):
+In PRA SS7/18, the PRA sets its expectations in relation to the management of an MA portfolio as follows (amongst other things):

 Identified, organised and managed separately

-- All firms must demonstrate that separate processes have been put in place relating to accounting systems, investment policy and mandates, processes and controls (including controls to ensure that assets within the portfolio will not be used to cover losses arising elsewhere), governance and management information.
+- All (re)insurers must demonstrate that separate processes have been put in place relating to accounting systems, investment policy and mandates, processes and controls (including controls to ensure that assets within the portfolio will not be used to cover losses arising elsewhere), governance and management information.

 - The notional splitting of assets (e.g., individual derivative contracts) between MA and non-MA portfolios, as well as the management of derivatives forming part of an MA portfolio at a level higher than the level of that MA portfolio is unlikely to be consistent with Article 77b(1)(b) of the Solvency II Directive.